stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.13 `SubmitShares.Success` (Server -> Client)

-Response to `SubmitShares` or `SubmitSharesExtended`, accepting results from the miner.
+Response to `SubmitSharesStandard` or `SubmitSharesExtended`, accepting results from the miner.
-Because it is a common case that shares submission is successful, this response can be provided for multiple `SubmitShare` messages aggregated together.
+A server MAY aggregate acknowledgements for multiple successful share-submission messages from the same channel into a single `SubmitShares.Success` response.

 | Field Name                 | Data Type | Description                                         |
 | -------------------------- | --------- | --------------------------------------------------- |